 As the province's primary electricity supplier, SaskPower faces some challenges in relation to its generating capacity.
 The first challenge it faces is meeting the increased demand for power throughout the province.
-By 2019, the Crown utility will need to supply enough incremental electricity to power a city equivalent to the size of
+By 2019, the Crown utility will need to supply enough incremental electricity to power a city equivalent to the size of Saskatoon.

-1 Note: It is important to distinguish between electricity generation and electricity generating capacity.
+Note: It is important to distinguish between electricity generation and electricity generating capacity.
 Electricity generating capacity is defined as the maximum potential output under specific conditions and is typically expressed in Kilowatts (kW) or megawatts (MW).
 Electricity generation is the actual electrical output over a specific period of time, typically expressed in kilowatt hours (kWh) or megawatt hours (Mwh).
 Many generating sources do not operate at their full capacity all the time.
+2 SaskPower.
+Plans for a Sustainable Power Future: Saskatchewan Renewable IPP and Supplier Information Session Regina, Saskatchewan.
+November 27, 2016.

-Saskatoon.2 SaskPower reaching a new peak load record of 3792 MW in December 2017 is indicative of this larger trend.3 The second challenge facing SaskPower has to do with recent amendments made to federal-level emissions regulations that will gradually eliminate the utility's primary source of power - conventionalcoal-fired plants.4
+SaskPower reaching a new peak load record of 3792 MW in December 2017 is indicative of this larger trend.
+The second challenge facing SaskPower is that recent amendments made to federal-level emissions regulations will eliminate the utility's primary source of power - coal-fired plants.

-As part of the Pan-Canadian Framework, Environment and Climate Change Canada (ECCC) will accelerate the phase-out of coal by 2030.5 SaskPower will need to consider alternatives sources, including coal with carbon capture and storage (CCS), natural gas, hydro, power imported from Manitoba Hydro, wind, solar, and geothermal to fill the gap from conventional coal being taken offline.
+As part of the Pan-Canadian Framework, Environment and Climate Change Canada (ECCC) will accelerate the phase-out of coal by 2030.
+SaskPower will need to consider alternatives sources, including coal with carbon capture and storage (CCS), natural gas, hydro, power imported from Manitoba Hydro, wind, solar, and geothermal to fill the gap from conventional coal being taken offline.

-SaskPower currently maintains over 157,562 km of lines, manages 532,719 customer accounts, and has a total electricity generating capacity of almost 4500 megawatts (MW).6 According to its 2017 - 2018 Annual Report, SaskPower's available generating capacity consists of natural gas (40%), coal (34%), wind (5%), and hydroelectricity (20%), with the remaining 1% comprised of coal with CCS, electricity purchased through independent power producers (IPPs), as well as through other sources.7
+SaskPower currently maintains over 157,562 km of lines, manages 532,719 customer accounts, and has a total electricity generating capacity of almost 4500 megawatts (MW).
+According to its 2017 - 2018 Annual Report, SaskPower's available generating capacity consists of natural gas (40%), coal (34%), wind (5%), and hydroelectricity (20%), with the remaining 1% comprised of coal with CCS, electricity purchased through independent power producers (IPPs), as well as through other sources.